elpatron68/AmznLinkShortener/README.md

 ### Toggles

-- If the checkbox *Monitor clipboard* is activated, the app will monitor the clipboard in the background, shorten any Amazon link it finds and paste the shortened link back to the clipboard.
+- If the toggle  *Amzn Smile* is activated, the app will shorten Amazon links and lead them to Amazon´s Smile program.
 - If *Use Bitly* is activated, the links created are even shorter, like `https://amzn.to/3AlOcx7`.
 Bitly shortening requires the usage of a personal API key to use this service.
 The binary release of *Amzn Link Shortener* uses the author´s personal API key, which results in the fact, that